CommissionerGordon/Scheduler/docs/index.md

 If you'd like to learn more about Java, click [here](https://www.java.com/en/about/).

 ###JavaFX
 After some research on JavaFX, we found we could run JavaFX applications in a browser, which would allow us to use our Java code and our existing knowledge of JavaFX to create the web interface.
+See [creating the web interface](index.md#creating-the-web-interface) for more information.

 If you'd like to learn more about JavaFX, click [here](http://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm#JFXST784).